Nuitka/Nuitka/Developer_Manual.rst

   If we ever came to the conclusion to want and cache complex results of analysis, we could do so with the shelve module.
 We would have to implement "__deepcopy__" and then could store in there optimized node structures from start values after parsing.

+* Tail recursion optimization.

+  Functions that return the results of calls, can be optimized.
+The Stackless Python does it already.

 .. header::